Brown-University-Library/bul_cbp_project/README.md

     - right now it's simple: the score is simply the ratio of the sum of each completed entry, over the sum of each relevant (non "not-applicable") entry.
 But weighting could be applied to different checklist elements.

+#### todos

+- the public display, though dynamic, is currently barren html. make it nice.

+- make the shib login get right into the admin.

+- add checks -- currently there are only a few public and private ones.

 ---